COVID-19 UPDATE: All lead testing clinics have been postponed until further notice.

 About the blood test

-A blood lead level will tell if a child has been exposed to lead in the last 3-4 months.
-Any level above 5 μg/dL is considered elevated.
+Blood lead tests tell how much lead has been found in a child’s blood.
+This is called a blood lead level.
+It can tell if a child has been exposed to lead in the last 3-4 months.

 Understanding your child's lead test

-Less than 5µg/dL: No medical management needed.
+Less than 3.5 µg/dL: No medical management needed.

 What if my child has elevated lead?